yosikari/CryptoWallet/README.md

 # Crypto Wallet app (Vue):
-This app is simple contacts wallet app writed in vue.js
+This app is simple contacts wallet app written in vue.js

 ## Getting started
-Clone the project or dowload the files on top.
+Clone the project or download the files on top.

 `git clone https://github.com/yosikari/CryptoWallet.git`

-Open the terminal and enter the following line to run it locally on your computer:
+Open the terminal and enter the following command to run it locally on your computer:

 `npm i`
 `npm run dev`